EXCERPT: Four major turning points in the first 30 years of the church transformed the church from a movement within Judaism to a separate entity.

 These articles are mostly based on the Bible Book of Acts.
 This book left an immense amount of apostolic activity is unrecorded, and focuses only on the major transitional events.
 Unless otherwise indicated, all Bible verses quoted are from the NASB version of Acts.

-The Judea and Samaria Phase (Acts 6 to 9) starts with the stoning of Stephen and persecuted the church (8:1).
-The church was limited to Jerusalem and the persecution was also limited to Jerusalem, and forced the believers out of Jerusalem to other cities in Judea and Samaria, preaching the gospel where-ever they went.
+The Judea and Samaria Phase (Acts 6 to 9) starts with the stoning of Stephen and persecuted the church (Acts 8:1).
+The church was limited to Jerusalem and the persecution was also limited to Jerusalem, and forced the believers out of Jerusalem to other cities in Judea and Samaria, preaching the gospel wherever they went.
 Paul intended to persecute the believers also outside of Jerusalem, but God stopped him immediately, allowing the church to grow in Judea and Samaria for a period of about 5 or 6 years.
-During this phase all Christians still observed the Law of Moses.
+During this phase, all Christians still observed the Law of Moses.

 The Gentile Dispute Phase starts when Gentiles for the first time received the Holy Spirit (Acts 10) and for the first time were allowed to join the church.
-Before this event the church viewed Gentiles as unclean, and avoided them.
-The events in Acts 10 convinced the church that Gentiles are allowed to join the church, but a dispute arose afterwards as particularly the Christian Pharisees maintained that these Gentiles must still be circumcised and observe the Law of Moses.
+Prior to this event, the church viewed Gentiles as unclean and avoided them.
+The events in Acts 10 convinced the church that Gentiles are allowed to join the church, but a dispute arose afterward as particularly the Christian Pharisees maintained that these Gentiles must still be circumcised and observe the Law of Moses.
 These Christian Pharisees therefore still thought of the church as a part of Judaism—the true Jewish religion—and sought to convert these Gentiles to Judaism.

-A fifth article explains the theological implications.
+A fifth article discusses Theological Implications.
 The history explained in these articles is important context for Paul’s letters, for Paul’s arguments that Jewish and Gentile Christians are united under the same law, that the Law of Moses is no longer relevant, that man is not justified by the works of the Law and for Paul’s teaching, or lack of it, with respect to the Seventh Day Sabbath.